 cooked rice, to serve

 Heat a skillet over medium high heat, once hot add in the cooking oil and red curry paste.
 Whisk for about 30 seconds.
-Pour in the coconut milk and continue whisking.
+Pour in the coconut milk, fish sauce and continue whisking.
 Add in the mushrooms and the red peppers and continue cooking for 3 minutes.
 Add the shrimp to the curry and cook for another 2 minutes.
 Stir in the basil and serve over cooked rice.